N High School

-N High School (N高等学校, Enu Kōtō Gakkō) is a Japanese private correspondence high school located in Uruma, Okinawa Prefecture, Japan, with campuses across the country.
+N High School (N高等学校, Enu Kōtō Gakkō) is a Japanese private distance learning high school located in Uruma, Okinawa Prefecture, Japan, with campuses across the country.

 It was established by the Kadokawa Dwango Educational Institute in April 2016.
-Being an online school with the ability to grant high school diplomas, it offers correspondence courses with flexibility in time and location to students within Japan and abroad.
+Being an online school with the ability to grant high school diplomas, it offers distance education courses with flexibility in time and location to students within Japan and abroad.
 In January 2023, with nearly 17,000 students, it was the largest high school in Japan.